Posh Compliance Posh Compliance

-POSH Act 2013 – Protect Women from Sexual Harassment
+POSH Act 2013 – Sexual Harassment of Women at Workplace

 The Protection of Women against Sexual Harassment at Workplace Act, 2013 (POSH Act, 2013) was an important milestone in India, which aimed to address workplace sexual harassment of women.